Taunton’s Trent Santos hits 1,000 career points in win over New Bedford - NewsBreak

 Taunton continued to roll in the fourth quarter with their dominant lead.
 While going back and forth on baskets early on, the Tigers were always a step ahead of the Whalers.
 Up 68-37, Taunton got the ball and quickly got it into Trent Santos' hands, and the senior swished a shot from beyond the arch to earn his 1,000th career point, leading to a brief break in the action to celebrate with his teammates.

-From there, Taunton began to let up a bit and let the clock wind down while still adding a couple of baskets to reach a season-high 77 points and seal their 18th win.
+From there, Taunton began to let up a bit and let the clock wind down while still adding a couple of baskets to reach a season-high 77 points and seal their 18th win of the season.

 Notes